 3. | Eat a Rainbow of Color

 Each color provides different phytonutrients.
 And always include something green with every meal.
 How?
 A kale leaf and piece of avocado in your morning shake, a salad with lunch and steamed greens with dinner!

 The best vegetables are grown locally, are organic, and eaten fresh and in season.

-Optimally dietary intervention builds on well understood generalities to provide a diet that is as individual as you are.
-While this article just scratches the surface of creating a healing diet these three concepts may provide you with a starting point.
-I strongly advocate for exploring your own food allergies and intolerances whether that be through some manner of testing or a good old fashion elimination diet.
-While it may seem like an overwhelming amount of work, at the end of the day diet and nutritional change is about healing, not deprivation.
+Optimally, dietary intervention builds on well understood generalities to provide a diet that is as individual as you.
+While this article just scratches the surface of creating a healing diet, these 3 concepts may provide you with a starting point.
+I strongly advocate for exploring your own food allergies and intolerances whether that be through some manner of testing, or a good old fashion elimination diet.
+While it may seem like an overwhelming amount of work, at the end of the day, diet and nutritional change is about healing, not deprivation.